 21. Roasted Red Pepper Oven Grilled Cheese

 Now, this is a dish I plan whenever we feel like having a cheat day at home!
-Whole red peppers, spinach and melted cheese makes this recipe absolutely awesome.
+Whole red peppers, spinach, and melted cheese make this recipe absolutely awesome.
 In fact, we don’t need any dessert the day I make this oven-grilled Red Pepper recipe for my family.

 The full recipe is here at Dizzy, Busy and Hungry.

 For a healthy eating habit, this is a quite popular Korean recipe that takes less than 30 minutes to prepare.
 You need to roast the cauliflower for 10 minutes, mix it with cooked onion, jalapeno, soy sauce, rice vinegar, and garlic, and then wrap them together in butter lettuce for some crunch.

 You can find the full recipe here at Midwest Foodie Blog.